-FORT BELVOIR, Va. -- The U.S. Army Intelligence and Security Command (INSCOM) welcomed a new command chief warrant officer during a change of responsibility ceremony at the Nolan Building, June 30.
+FORT BELVOIR, Va. – The U.S. Army Intelligence and Security Command (INSCOM) welcomes its fourth Command Chief Warrant Officer (CCWO) during a Change of Responsibility Ceremony at the Nolan Building, July 9.

 Chief Warrant Officer 5 Kevin Boughton relinquished responsibility to Chief Warrant Officer 5 Jonathan Irby, with Maj.
 Gen. Gary Johnston, INSCOM commanding general, presiding over the ceremony.